yash04747/docs/docs/guides/advanced-embedding-redux.md

 ---

 # Embedding Redux into Your Theme or Plugin
 So you have this really cool Theme or Plugin.
-And of course you love Redux because - let’s face it - who doesn’t?
-You understand how the Redux plug-in works, but the concept of a theme or plugin installing another plugin escapes you, or perhaps you don’t really care for [TGM](http://tgmpluginactivation.com/) or any of its variations.
+And of course you love Redux because - let’s face it - who doesn't?
+You understand how the Redux plug-in works but the concept of a theme or plugin installing another plugin escapes you..
+Or perhaps you might now care for [TGM](http://tgmpluginactivation.com/) or any of its variations.
 What are you to do?

 You've come to the right place.
 Embedding Redux into your theme or plugin is as easy as 1, 2, 3.
-You might be wondering, what if your client also installs the Redux plugin?
+You may wonder, what if your client also installs the Redux plugin?
 Will it conflict?
 The answer is no. Even better, the Redux plug-in will **always** supersede your theme’s require of Redux.
 This means your clients could - hypothetically - receive updates to Redux without any theme update from you.
 Pretty cool, eh?